This is one of the most beautiful places in the world.

 As always, we try to film wherever we go so we can share the experiences.
 This was actually the first place we used a handheld gimbal from EVO Gimbals with our iPhones.
 It made a huge difference.
 Being able to stabilize the phone and remove almost all of the jittery shake from our video footage was an awesome thing to experience, and we use a gimbal now whenever we travel.
 Below is a video showing some of the Blue Mountains and our usual silliness.
 For the record, the shots of me snorkeling are not from the Blue Mountains.
-Those are from Shelley Beach, and you can read all about that in my previous Australia post right here!
+Those are from Shelley Beach, and you can read all about that in another Australia post coming soon!

 The Blue Mountains are a UNESCO World Heritage site, and they’re not only absolutely worth seeing, but you should also plan on spending some time in the area.
 There are nice towns with quality restaurants, fun shopping, artisan communities, and more.
 It would be wonderful to go there and spend a week or two getting to know the locals, seeing an arts festival, eating some good local cuisine and relaxing for a while.
 There’s also no shortage of gorgeous vistas: